 not available to students unless the instructor has changed a setting to make it available

 for students to see.

-Online.
+Learn.
 Click on the pencil in the top right corner of the My Courses window.
 Uncheck

 any boxes in Section 1 - Modify Courses List and click Submit.